Emulars/la-crime/src/index.md

 </div>

 <div class="grid grid-cols-1">
+The Proposition 57 allows parole consideration for nonviolent felons, changes policies on juvenile prosecution, and authorizes sentence credits for rehabilitation, good behavior, and education.
 Policy reforms, such as Proposition 57 and new rehabilitation programs, both reflect and contribute to shifting crime rates.
 Early legislative measures introduced around 2016–2017 coincided with a bump in recorded incidents, as the city negotiated new approaches to sentencing and parole.<br><br>
 When COVID‐19 hit in 2020, crime numbers initially dropped, a correlation easily spotted on the chart.
 However, a series of other stressors soon emerged: rising homelessness, intensifying gang conflicts, and debates over police funding.
 By 2022, these factors contributed to heightened volatility, before tapering slightly as COVID‐19 restrictions ended in 2023.
 </div>